 So I’ve always been the type of home educator who likes a solid structured program in order to teach reading to my kids.
-That being said Little Z is doing so fantastic following the Glenn Doman method that was laid out to me in the book “How to Teach Your Baby to Read”, as well as the lectures I went to in Philadelphia at the What To Do About Your Brain Injured Child course.
+That being said Little Z is doing so fantastic following the Glenn Doman method that was laid out to me in the book “How to Teach Your Baby to Read”.
+As well as the lectures I went to in Philadelphia at the What To Do About Your Brain-Injured Child course.

 But there was another set of books that have been used for a long time called the McGuffey readers.
 These books have been around since 1836.
 So I decided that I was going to take these books and seeing that there available online, copy and paste them into my Google Drive account, and then blow up the font to a 72 in bold.
-Then I could print out individual lessons and present them in a way that still honours the teachings of Glenn Doman.
+Then I could print out individual lessons and present them in a way that still honors the teachings of Glenn Doman.

 Well if the Glenn Doman method is working so well for Little Z, why would I need to add another program?

 That being said I will not be using lessons 1 through 10 and the primer book.
 That is because they are too easy and boring.
 They reminded me a lot of why I don’t want to use Hooked on Phonics.
-However after that the lessons start to include more words and more of an actual storyline.
+However, after that, the lessons start to include more words and more of an actual storyline.

 For those of you who are following the Glenn Doman Method, these printouts would count as homemade books.
 So once your child is ready for homemade books you can start working these printouts into the mix.